alip/envtag/README.md

 envtag is a simple audio tagger using taglib.
 It offers two interfaces to edit tags:

- * Simple interface using environment variables:
+ * Simple interface using environment variables
+ * Advanced interface using Lua scripts

+## Examples

     # Reading tag information
     eval $(envtag /path/to/audio/file)